• Skip to primary navigation

 A tunnel diode is a type of semiconductor diode which features a negative resistance on account of a quantum mechanical effect known as tunneling.

-In this post we will learn the basic characteristics and working of tunnel diodes, and also a simple application circuit using this device.
+In this post I have explained the basic characteristics and working of tunnel diodes, and also a simple application circuit using this device.

 We will see how a tunnel diode could be used for changing heat into electricity, and for charging a small battery.